renuo/moirai/README.md

 * Support for count variants
 * Better inline editing tool
 * Support for fallbacks: it should detect when a fallback string is in use and prevent attempts to override its value.
+* Support inline editing when translation is used as a value of an attribute

 ## License